Best Car Insurance in Colorado for 2025 [See the Top 10 Companies]

 • How the vehicle would be used

-Misrepresentation to an insurance company is considered a misdemeanor and falsifying claims is a class 5 felony.
+Misrepresentation to an insurance company is considered a misdemeanor, and falsifying claims is a class 5 felony.

 Colorado has employed an Insurance Fraud Unit to investigate fraudulent activity throughout the state.
 According to the Attorney General’s Office,